rasmusselsmark/unity-hlsl-shaders-2d/README.md

 HLSL shaders are written in code, and gives you a basic understanding of shader programming.
 It's also possible to use [Unity Shader Graph](https://docs.unity3d.com/Manual/shader-graph.html)

+# Shader examples

-# Create first simple solid shader
+## Create first simple solid shader

 1. In Project window, right click and select `Create->Shaders->Unlit Shader`
 1. Rename the created shader to e.g. `SolidShader`